victornas91/victornas91/README.md

 ---

-### 🔭 Goals for 2022-26
+### 🔭 Goals for 2022-2030
-- Finish all the degrees I'm currenty pursuing (Technologist Degree in Cloud Computing).
+- Finish all the degrees I'm currenty pursuing (Technician in Informatics, Technologist Degree in Cloud Computing, Technologist Degree in Automotive Mechatronics, Bachelors of Science in Computer Science).
-- Begin a Masters Degree and then a PhD in Computer Science (focusing on Distributed Systems).
+- Begin a Masters Degree and then a PhD in Computer Science (focusing on Distributed Systems), Mechatronics Engineering (Embedded Systems), Mechanical Engineering (Thermodynamics Simulations) and Electrical Engineering (Smart Robots).
-- Become an advanced programmer in C, C++, C# and Python.
+- Become an advanced programmer in C, C# and Python.
 - Get a job at: Apple, Canonical, Red Hat, NASA, Lockheed, Google, Tesla, Nintendo :D

 ---